B. Kevin Turner

-B. Kevin Turner (born April 3, 1965) is an American businessman and investor who is currently the chairman of Zayo Group and the vice chairman of Albertsons/Safeway Inc. From 2016 to 2017, he was the vice chairman of Citadel LLC and CEO of Citadel Securities.
-Prior to joining Citadel LLC, Turner served as the COO of Microsoft from 2005 to 2016.
-Turner came to Microsoft from Walmart in 2005.
-During his nearly 20 years at Walmart, Turner rose through the ranks from a store cashier to eventually becoming the company's global CIO and later CEO of Sam's Club, a $37 billion division of Walmart.
+B. Kevin Turner (born 1965) is an American businessman and investor who is the chairman of Zayo Group and the vice chairman of Albertsons/Safeway Inc.

+During his nearly 20 years at Walmart, Turner rose through the ranks from a store cashier to become the company's global CIO, then CEO of Sam's Club, a $37 billion division of Walmart.
+Turner was the chief operating officer of Microsoft from 2005 to 2016.
+From 2016 to 2017, he was the vice chairman of Citadel LLC and CEO of Citadel Securities.

-As Microsoft's chief operating officer, Turner led the company’s global sales, marketing and services organization.
-He also managed Microsoft’s partner channels and corporate support functions, including information technology, licensing, pricing, and operations.
-His organization included over 70,000 employees in more than 190 countries.
-During his tenure as COO, Turner served through the transitions of Bill Gates, Steve Ballmer and Satya Nadella.
+As Microsoft COO, Turner led the company's global sales, marketing, and services organization.
+He also managed Microsoft's partner channels and corporate support functions, including information technology, licensing, pricing, and operations.
+His organization included more than 70,000 employees in more than 190 countries.
+Turner remained through the transitions of Bill Gates, Steve Ballmer, and Satya Nadella.

 Early life and education

 Turner grew up in Stratford, Oklahoma.
 In 1987, Turner earned a Bachelor of Science in business administration with a concentration in management from East Central University in Ada, Oklahoma, where he was a member of the Pi Kappa Alpha fraternity.
 During his college years, he worked full-time as a cashier at Walmart.